Lead Artist: Gareth Jones

 The national curriculum for art and design aims to ensure that all pupils:

-Through a range of specifically designed cross-curricular enquires, learners are challenged to work independently to prove their understanding of the key concepts associated with being an artist.
+Through a range of specifically designed cross-curricular enquires, learners are supported and challenged to work independently to prove their understanding of the key concepts associated with being an artist from their individual starting point.
 This is achieved through well-structured, progressive year group planning that covers the six main areas of art and design; Drawing, Painting, Sculpture (3D), Print, Collage and Textiles.
 This will be taught in a sequence of experiences that may be one lesson a week but is more likely to be spread throughout an enquiry.
 Through these experiences, The work of a diverse range of inspiring local, national and international artists and designers are explored to enhance the children's learning and expose them to the very best of what has been said and done in relation to art and design.
 The children's learning is further enhanced with whole school design events where the children have the opportunity for collaborative working with other children from across the school.

 Art is planned carefully to ensure progression of skills and knowledge throughout the school.
 We assess the impact of our curriculum through the following methods: